Ephigenia/notable-cli/README.md

-Simple to use jekyll-markdown parsing note-taking app for the command line and your favorite editor and unix tools.
+Simple to use jekyll-markdown parsing note-taking app for the command line and your favorite editor and Unix tools.

 **Package is still in development and testing.
 There may be breaking changes.**